tsmatz/nlp-tutorials/Readme.md

 This repository consists of Python examples to learn fundamental neural methods for Natural Language Processing (NLP).
 All notebooks describe fundamental ideas for each architectures.

 In the former part, I'll discuss about embeddings.<br>
-In the latter part, I'll focus on language model, and finally discuss how and why the widely used transformer architecture matters.
+In the latter part, I'll focus on language models, and finally discuss how and why the widely used transformer architecture matters.

 1. [Primitive Embeddings (Sparse Vector)](./01_sparse_vector.ipynb)
 2. [Custom Embedding (Dense Vector)](./02_custom_embedding.ipynb)